 Buyers can also have peace of mind as registration of ownership happens instantly.

-Our Brisbane property lawyers will ensure your commercial property transaction is handled with great attention to detail and regard throughout the entire process.
+Our Brisbane property lawyers will ensure your property transaction is handled with great attention to detail and regard throughout the entire process.
 We will keep you updated every step of the way.

 Book online now

 Commercial conveyancing is the process of buying or selling a commercial property (such as retail spaces, industrial buildings, medical practices, etc.).
 It is generally a more extensive process than that of residential conveyancing.
 As part of a commercial conveyance, your property lawyer will investigate the permitted use of the land, town planning and zoning implications, the details of any retail or commercial leases in place, land tax, and GST.
 Due diligence processes must also be undertaken to review the property and determine if there are any conditions that may affect the seller’s ability to transfer title to the buyer.

 Residential conveyancing and commercial conveyancing processes are similar in that they both involve the transfer of freehold land.
 Commercial conveyancing is generally a more involved process as there are additional complexities that must be considered due to the nature of this type of property transaction.

 - Review any commercial or retail lease in place.
 The lease would have been negotiated between the landlord and the tenant, and it is important to be aware of the terms of the lease and rights of the tenant before you purchase the property;

 - Consider restrictions surrounding the use of the property;